talosdigital/qa-robot-framework-training/README.md

 1. Open your **Terminal** app (Quit it first if already open)
 2. Run the following command `pip install robotframework`
+3. Verify robot was installed running the following command `robot --version`

+### Selenium Library
+*If you have more than 1 pip versione installed do all the following comands with pip3 instead if pip*

+1. Open your **Terminal** app (Quit it first if already open)
+2. Run the following command ` pip install --upgrade robotframework-seleniumlibrary`
+3. Verify selenium library was installed running the folloeing command `pip show robotframework-seleniumlibrary`

+## Chrome and Firefox(this one is optional) Driver Installation
+*If you have more than 1 pip versione installed do all the following comands with pip3 instead if pip*

+1. Open your **Terminal** app (Quit it first if already open)
+2. Run the following command `pip install webdrivermanager`
+3. Run the following command `webdrivermanager firefox chrome --linkpath /usr/local/bin`
+4. Verify the driver(s) was/were installed with the following comand Chrome: `chromedriver --version`   Firefox: `geckodriver --version`

 ### Homebrew Installation
 1. Open your **Terminal** app (Quit it first if already open)